 In 1972 I escaped to San Francisco and became a street artist on Fisherman’s wharf, airbrushing T-shirts, daring the tourists to ask for whatever they wanted – a car, a portrait, or a copy of a record cover, and yours truly would paint it for them on the spot.
 This led to the establishment of Clownbank Studio, my graphic art business.
-A move to Santa Cruz in 1976 enabled me to seriously study painting, lettering, and running my own business.
+I gradually graduated to loftier realms of commercial art and in 1976 moved to Santa Cruz to seriously study painting, lettering, and running my own business.

-Beginning with designing logos for the local mom and pop stores, and painting their signs and murals, I soon attracted bigger clients such as Disney, Universal Studio Tours, Atari, Dell Publishing, Silicon Graphics, and Borland International.
+Beginning with designing logos for the local mom and pop stores, and painting their signs and murals, I soon attracted bigger clients such as Disney, Universal Studio Tours, Atari, Dell Publishing, Santa Cruz Beach Boardwalk, and Ashley Furniture Homestore.
 The work was varied and included illustrating CD and book covers, editorial illustrations for magazines, posters, and airbrushing specialty automobile paint jobs.
 I even airbrushed carousel animals (on actual full size merry-go-rounds) for Disney and Universal Studio Tours.

 Murals are my primary love and over a period of thirty years, I developed techniques that allowed me to airbrush highly detailed, realistic images on a large scale on any surface, even heavy texture and cinderblock.
 Working with the Honor Society at Cupertino High School in 1991, I created a 32’x8’ mural depicting the school’s heroes.
 I won a competition sponsored by the Santa Cruz Art Commission in 1993 to paint a 60’x15’ iconic mural downtown.
 Buck Owens Productions hired yours truly in 1996 to design and produce a 35’x15’ mural depicting Buck’s life story.
 In 2003, with the redevelopment agency and the City of Santa Cruz Art Commission, I created a 55’x12’ panoramic mural of historic Santa Cruz buildings.
 I executed over eight large murals for three Ashley Furniture Homestores and in 2007, collaborated with Victoria Sulski on both a 44’x16’ mural in the Morgan Hill library and a 18’x10’ mural for the Santa Claritas Walk of the Stars.
 We also taught a mural workshop together at Cabrillo College that same year.